ibm-cloud-docs/CDN/api.md

   [Mapping container](/docs/CDN?topic=CDN-mapping-container)

 ----
-## APIs for Origin
+## APIs for origin
 {: #apis-for-origin}

 ### createOriginPath
-Creates an Origin Path for an existing CDN and for a particular customer.
-The Origin Path can be based on a Host Server or Object Storage.
-To create the Origin Path, the domain mapping must be in either a _RUNNING_ or _CNAME_CONFIGURATION_ state.
+Creates an origin path for an existing CDN and for a particular customer.
+The origin path can be based on a Host Server or Object Storage.
+To create the origin path, the domain mapping must be in either a _RUNNING_ or _CNAME_CONFIGURATION_ state.

 * **Parameters**- A collection of type `SoftLayer_Container_Network_CdnMarketplace_Configuration_Input`.
   You can view all of the attributes in the Input container here:

   [Input container](/docs/CDN?topic=CDN-input-container)

-  The following attributes are part of the Input container and can be provided when creating an Origin Path (attributes are optional unless otherwise noted):
+  The following attributes are part of the Input container and can be provided when creating an origin path (attributes are optional unless otherwise noted):
     * `vendorName`- (Required) Provide the name of a valid IBM Cloud CDN provider.
-    * `origin`- (Required) Provide the Origin server address as a string.
+    * `origin`- (Required) Provide the origin server address as a string.
     * `originType`- (Required) Origin type can be `HOST_SERVER` or `OBJECT_STORAGE`.
     * `domain`- (Required) Provide your hostname as a string.
     * `protocol`- (Required) Supported protocols are `HTTP`, `HTTPS`, or `HTTP_AND_HTTPS`.
     * `path`- Path from which the cached content is served.
 Must begin with the mapping path.
-For example, if the mapping path is `/test`, then your Origin Path might be `/test/media`.
+For example, if the mapping path is `/test`, then your origin path might be `/test/media`.
     * `httpPort`, `httpsPort`, or both- (Required) These two options must correspond to the wanted protocol.
 If the protocol is `HTTP`, then `httpPort` must be set, and `httpsPort` must _not_ be set.
 Likewise, if the protocol is `HTTPS`, then `httpsPort` must be set, and `httpPort` must _not_ be set.
 If the protocol is `HTTP_AND_HTTPS`, then _both_ `httpPort` and `httpsPort` _must_ be set.
 Akamai has certain limitations on port numbers.
 See the [FAQ](/docs/CDN?topic=CDN-faqs#are-there-any-restrictions-on-what-port-numbers-are-allowed) for allowed port numbers.
-    * `header`- Specifies host header information that is used by the Origin server.
+    * `header`- Specifies host header information that is used by the origin server.
     * `uniqueId`- (Required) Generated after the mapping is created.
     * `cname`- Provide an alias to the hostname.
 If you did not provide a unique CNAME, one was generated for you when the mapping was created.
     * `bucketName`- (Required for Object Storage) Bucket name for your S3 Object Storage.